Cleaning, sanding, and staining a deck and a balcony. South 40th Street, Lincoln, NE

-I must say, that despite being thin, the stain provides superb coverage.
-Even with the first coat, the deck is looking really good already.
+Despite being thin, the stain provides superb coverage.
+Even with the first coat, the deck is looking pretty good already.

 The second coat will further even out irregularities on the handrails and walking surfaces.
 It will also provide much better resistance to wear and tear.